Noksa/Allure.NUnit/README.md

 #### Don't forget to add `specflow` block in the [config](https://github.com/Noksa/Allure.NUnit/wiki/AllureConfig-description).
 More information about specflow configuration can be found [here](https://github.com/Noksa/Allure.NUnit/wiki/SpecFlow-configuration).

+### What's new
+* Fixed all bugs against original adapter
+* Added new features and improvements, such a suite/step parameters.
+* And other...

 # C# Classic NUnit Allure with new features
 [![nuget](http://flauschig.ch/nubadge.php?id=Noksa.NUnit.Allure)](https://www.nuget.org/packages/Noksa.NUnit.Allure/)